 Semi-annually, the Political Process Financing Act requires the official representative of each registered political party to file a financial return with the Supervisor of Political Financing disclosing the sources of political contributions, other revenues, and details as to how those funds were expended.
-Annually, the official representative of each registered district association is required to file a similar financial return.
-Within 90 days of polling day, the official representative of each registered independent candidate must file a similar financial return.
+Annually, the official representative of each registered district association and of each registered independent candidate is required to file a similar financial return.

 Following their respective conventions, the official representative of each registered leadership contestant and the official representative of each registered nomination contestant is required to file a financial return with the Supervisor.